 To change the PHP version on any of your domains/subdomains within the panel:

 - Navigate to the Manage Websites page.

-- Click the Manage button to the right of your domain.
+- If in List view, click the Manage button at the far right of your domain name.

 - Under the PHP section, click the Modify icon.